Course Descriptions

 Note: May be used as Humanities or Social Science credit.

-The relationship between gender, sexuality, and music; four main themes to be explored, namely rock culture, masculinities and music, femininities and music, and image and identity in music.
+The relationship between gender, sexuality, and music; four main themes will be explored, namely rock culture, masculinities and music, femininities and music, and image and identity in music.

 Prerequisite(s): 30 credit units at the university level or permission of the WGST Coordinator.